-Sterts, an arts and environmental charity, has a national reputation for excellence in its home-produced semi-professional shows.
-Amateur performers ranging from experienced actors to young beginners get involved in Sterts Theatre Company in-house productions and perform on the same stage as visiting stars like comedians Murray Lachlan Young and Ed Byrne, musicians Show of Hands and Seth Lakeman and even poet laureate Carol Ann Duffy.
-There is also a substantial programme of touring theatre, including Miracle theatre, and BishBashBosh – and other locally based acclaimed outdoor theatre companies which tour nationally.
+Sterts, a registered charity, has a national reputation for excellence in its home-produced semi-professional shows.
+Amateur performers ranging from experienced actors to young beginners get involved in Sterts Theatre Company in-house productions and have performed on the same stage as visiting stars like comedians Murray Lachlan Young and Ed Byrne, musicians Show of Hands and Seth Lakeman and even poet laureate Carol Ann Duffy.
+There is a substantial programme of touring theatre, including Miracle Theatre, Heartbreak, Squashbox and Boxtree – many acclaimed outdoor theatre companies which tour nationally.

-Sterts Café and bar are open on all performance evenings, and pre-show meals can be booked on line with tickets and reserved seats.
-A two course delicious home cooked meal costs £13.00 and the new conservatory offers the ideal setting for summer evening dining.
-Alternatively, bring a picnic to enjoy in the spacious tree lined grounds.
-There is also a barbecue on many evenings.
-When the sun has set it can get a little chilly so a rug and cushions are a good idea.
+Sterts Café and bar are open on all performance evenings, and pre-show meals can be booked on line along with your tickets.
+A two course delicious home cooked meal costs just £15.00 per person and the café and conservatory offer the ideal setting for summer evening dining.
+Best of all, diners in the café get reserved seats.
+Alternatively, bring a picnic to enjoy in the spacious tree lined grounds before the performance and take the time to explore a little or enjoy the art gallery.

 "Sitting in the audience as it draws closer together in the fading summer light, you get that feeling of intimacy and involvement that only outdoor performance can bring."
 SEEN magazine.

 Sterts is located in Upton Cross, the entrance is on the B3254 Launceston to Liskeard road.
-There is ample free car parking, but please inform us if you are bringing a coach.
+There is ample free car parking, but please inform them if you are bringing a coach.
 For Sat Nav users, the post code is PL14 5AZ.
-Full details on our website www.sterts.co.uk
+Full details on the website www.sterts.co.uk